 Through Jan.
 3

-In Wake Forest, Piper Lights—a family-run light display that's been in action for 30 years now—is set for another big holiday season.
-The seven-acre light display that connects yards and jumps across a pond received national recognition in 2016 when they were named winners on ABC Television Network's Great Christmas Light Fight.
+In Wake Forest, Piper Lights—a family-run light display that's been in action for 30 years now—is well underway for another big holiday season.
+The seven-acre light display received national recognition in 2016 when it was crowned the winner of ABC Television’s Network's Great Christmas Light Fight.

 North Carolina Chinese Lantern Festival-Cary

-Back in Cary, a super trip-worthy event for the whole family returns for a fourth straight year!
-The North Carolina Chinese Lantern Festival brings more than 20 larger-than-life lanterns to Koka Booth Amphitheatre.
-Made up of thousands of LED lights, displays light up the skies and mesmerize visitors on this one-hour walking tour (have your cameras ready for the spectacular Chinese Dragon that sits on Symphony Lake!).
+A super trip-worthy event for the whole family is back in Cary for a fifth-consecutive year!
+The North Carolina Chinese Lantern Festival brings more than 20 larger-than-life lantern displays to Koka Booth Amphitheatre.
+Made up of thousands of LED lights, these displays light up the skies for a mesmerizing experience.
+Note: This is a self-guided walking tour that is wheelchair accessible.

 Christmas trees in downtown Raleigh

-Stroll through downtown Raleigh, where you'll find two massive Christmas trees (one out front of the Duke Energy Center for the Performing Arts, one in front of the North Carolina State Capitol).
+Stroll through downtown Raleigh to find two massive Christmas trees (one out front of the Duke Energy Center, one in front of the North Carolina State Capitol).
 Or you can take a free, self-guided tour of the Capitol to appreciate the festive holiday decorations inside (guided tours available every Sat. at 11am and 2pm!).

 Through Dec.
 30

-The Great Raleigh Trolley, providing some of our favorite guided tours around, is ready to 'wow' you with one of their Holiday Lights tours.
-Grab a blanket and get ready for an evening filled with Christmas cheer and spectacular light displays throughout the Raleigh area.
-The tours include an exciting stop at the North Pole where you-know-who will be waiting to personally meet you and make sure he knows the ins and outs of your wish list!
+The Great Raleigh Trolley, which provides some of our favorite guided tours, will thrill you with one of their Holiday Tours.
+Grab a blanket and get ready for an evening filled with Christmas cheer as well as spectacular holiday displays throughout the Raleigh area.
+The tours include an exciting stop at the North Pole where you-know-who will be waiting to personally meet you.

 On-the-ice and on-the-court

-North Carolina State University Men’s Basketball and Carolina Hurricanes hockey
+North Carolina State University Men’s Basketball and the Carolina Hurricanes

-There’s nothing better than a little friendly rivalry around the dinner table during the holidays.
-For some on-the-court action, cheer on the North Carolina State University Men’s Basketball team as they battle University of South Carolina Upstate (12/22) at PNC Arena.
-After the game, don’t stray too far—later that night, the NHL's Carolina Hurricanes take on the Pittsburgh Penguins!
-To further spur the banter, watch the Hurricanes take to the ice to face off against the Boston Bruins (12/23).
+For some on-the-court action, go out and cheer on the North Carolina State University Men’s Basketball team as they battle The Citadel (12/22) and Appalachian State (12/29) at PNC Arena.
+Enjoy action on the ice as well with the NHL's Carolina Hurricanes taking on the Washington Capitals (12/28)!
 For those wishing for a Canes’ victory this Christmas, you might just be in luck!